ampspeed/gpd-pocket-3-hackintosh/BIOS_config/README.md

-#BIOS configuration
+#BIOS configurations
-## List of BIOS configuration which should be modified
+## List of BIOS configurations which should be modified
 Item | Default value | To be modified | Can be modified on BIOS menu ?
 -------------------- | ------- | -------------- | -------
 Secure Boot | Enables | Disabled | Yes